Tax Evasion Risk Management Using a Hybrid Unsupervised Outlier Detection Method: Introduction

 The remainder of the paper is organized as follows.
 In Section 2 we present the related work in the area of tax fraud detection and give a short overview of methods dealing with challenges related to the anomaly detection on unlabeled data like low explanation power.
 We also specify in more details the novelty of the approach presented in this paper in relation to the existing works.
-The HUNOD method is presented in Section 3 in details while Section 4 contains a description of the dataset used for empirical testing of the method.
-Section 5 contains the obtained results and discussion, while some conclusions are derived in Section 6.
+The HUNOD method is presented in Section 3 in details.
+Section 4 contains a description of the dataset used for empirical testing of the method.
+The obtained results are presented and discussed in Section 5.
+Section 6 concludes the paper and outlines possible directions for further research.